g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 It is a _point and click whodunnit with an amnesic protagonist_, for fuck's sake! <a href="#fn:4" id="fnref:4">4</a>  Yet another lesson, if you needed one, that there is no genre so overdone, no trope too passé, that a great artist cannot wring more out of.
 In art, nothing is ruined, nothing is useless, nothing is meaningless.
 (One reason it can never be realistic.)
 So, revitalising.

 It's far more politically sophisticated than most books.
 I call it political fiction because it depicts the emotional and structural detail of several wildly different worldviews so well, better than anything since <i>Red Plenty</i> (2010).
 They made something [smarter than themselves](https://www.youtube.com/watch?v=d1gKGq44NxQ), they satirise their own too.
-This can happen! <a href="#fn:3" id="fnref:3">3</a> It resists compression.
+This can happen! <a href="#fn:3" id="fnref:3">3</a>
+> TEN BRAINS HYPERTHREADING

+It resists compression.
 I could spend another couple dozen hours noticing things and making up themes.
 Redemption – isn't everyone's first playthrough the redemption arc? – is only the simplest and most obvious route through.
 Subcultures and archetypes it depicts perfectly: cops, drugs, organic racism, theoretical racism, rave philosophers, locker room nastiness, bureaucrats, petit bourgeois, haute bourgeois, realpolitik operators, depressed leftists, and the various kinds of <a href="{{temp}}">revolutionary</a>.
 They don't do quite as well on neoliberalism or centrism or humanitarianism.
 But still more accurate and thoughtful than almost any radicals.
 So, schizoposting.

-> TEN BRAINS HYPERTHREADING

 How did they make the best RPG ever?
 How did they overcome the curse of collaborative fiction (how many of <a href="{{collab}}">these books</a> are worth a damn)?

-Well, spending 18 years on it must've helped.
+Insane amounts of work!
 Returning to the opening Reynolds line, I also wanna say that their post-marxism is a long difficult ladder letting them into virgin areas of game narrative and ofc it provided a rich layer of historical tragedy over everything else in the game.
 The truth or practicality of a theory isn't the main thing, when you're making art.
 This is the _latent_ function of critical theory: making people make interesting art, by removing certain preconceptions and instilling new ones.
 So, an elevating false framework.

 <br>

-That the game is also actually existentialist and an amazing portrait of multi-agent mind and <a href="{{greek}}">a Greek tragedy</a> and a work of science fiction which justifies <a href="{{slip}}">an obtuse synonym</a> and bedecked in Lucian Freud / Jenny Saville _actually-painted_ visuals and shimmery post-rock ambience is just icing.
+That the game is also actually existentialist and an amazing portrait of multi-agent mind and <a href="{{greek}}">a Greek tragedy</a> and a work of science fiction which justifies <a href="{{slip}}">an obtuse synonym</a> and bedecked in Lucian Freud / Jenny Saville actual-art visuals and shimmery post-rock <a href="{{seapower}}">sound</a> is just icing.

 <!-- People wrongly call this sort of thing 'pretentious', because people don't get that pretension is about _pretence_: pretending to be deeper than you are.
 Being abstruse is something else.  -->
 It's melancholy but not self-pitying and not life-denying. <a href="#fn:7" id="fnref:7">7</a> It's cynical but not sneering and not unkind.
 The grail.